ibm-cloud-docs/satellite/direct-link-tutorial.md

 - Worker node flavor: Any VPC infrastructure flavor
 - Version: 4.x.x
 - Worker pool: At least 2 worker nodes
-- Subnets: Include Ingress Load Balancer IP subnets if the default ranges conflict with the `--pod-subnet` and `--service-subnet` values of the {{site.data.keyword.redhat_openshift_notm}} cluster on Satellite or the network CIDR where the Satellite or {{site.data.keyword.redhat_openshift_notm}} hosts are deployed on-premise.
+- Subnets: Include Ingress Load Balancer IP subnets if the default ranges conflict with the `--pod-subnet` and `--service-subnet` values of the {{site.data.keyword.redhat_openshift_notm}} cluster on Satellite or the network CIDR where the Satellite or {{site.data.keyword.redhat_openshift_notm}} hosts are deployed on-premises.
 - Cloud service endpoints: Do not specify the `--disable-public-service-endpoint` option if you want both public and private endpoints.
 - Spread the default worker pool across zones to increase the availability of your classic or VPC cluster.
 - Ensure that at least 2 worker nodes exist in each zone, so that the private ALBs that you configure in subsequent steps are highly available and can properly receive version updates.